Windows 12: Everything You Need to Know

 • In the upper left, we have some weather info

 They're not as alarming as the Windows 10-to-11 jump , but they could radically change how you use the OS.
-These changes, particularly relocating system elements, might confuse veteran Windows users.
+These changes, particularly the relocation of system elements, may confuse veteran Windows users.

 Will Windows 12 be on a Subscription Model?